16-day Japan Discovery Tour (2025 & 2026)

 We then proceed to the Basilica of the Twenty-Six Holy Martyrs of Japan (also known as Oura Church), and adjacent Glover Garden built in 1863 for Thomas Blake Glover, a Scottish merchant who moved to Nagasaki as a young man, started a family with a Japanese woman and passed away in Tokyo at the age of 73.

-The afternoon sightseeing takes place at Nagasaki Peace Park.
-Established in 1955 near the hypocenter of the atomic bombing on August 9, 1945, the park sits next to the Atomic Bombing Museum and the Peace Memorial Hall.
+Established in 1955 near the hypocenter of the atomic bombing on August 9, 1945, the Peace Park sits next to the Atomic Bombing Museum and the Peace Memorial Hall.

 In 1609, at the beginning of the Tokugawa shogunate, the independent Ryukyu Kingdom was invaded by the Japanese domain of Satsuma and was forced to cede the Amami Islands and become a vassal of Satsuma.
 In 1879, the Empire of Japan annexed the entire Ryukyu archipelago and turned it into Okinawa Prefecture.
 The monarchy in the capital of Shuri, now part of Naha, was abolished and the deposed king Shō Tai (1843–1901) was made to relocate to Tokyo.